AnkitNigam1985/stratascratch.github.io/SQL Exercises/Exercises/spotify-exercises.md

 What are the top 10 songs listened to?

 ### Question 7
-What is the average amount of streams of songs?
+What is the average number of streams over all songs?

 ### Question 8
 How many streams are in the top 100?

 ### Question 9
-What are the highest streams of songs?
+What is the highest number of streams in the dataset?

 ### Question 10
 Which songs are placed in the positions 8-10?